 The Environmental Protection Agency (EPA) defines trash, or municipal solid waste, as things people throw away after they’ve used them.
 That includes food waste, product packaging, and even household goods, like old furniture or broken appliances.

-The good news is that 94 million tons — just over 35.1% of the country’s waste — is recycled or composted, rather than sent to a landfill.
+The good news is that just under 94 million tons — which is over 32.1% of the country’s waste — is recycled or composted, rather than sent to a landfill.

 11 Steps to Become a Zero-Waste Household